section-engineering-education/engineering-education/content/articles/building-web-application-with-devetreme/index.md

 ### Download DexExpress
 To finally use Devextreme you have to download [DevExpress](https://www.devexpress.com/) because it's one of the Devexpress components.
 You can find the link to download it [here](https://js.devexpress.com/Download/)

-**Note** DevExpress is not free, but to start, you can use the free trial version.
+> DevExpress is not free, but to start, you can use the free trial version.

 ### Requirements for DevExtreme
 - Node.js v12.6.0 or later